Beauty Products Calculator

-Unless your name is, you probably aren't dedicated enough to put over 100 layers of mascara on your eyelashes just to figure out how long one tube will last you.
+Unless your name is, you probably aren't dedicated enough to put over 100 layers of mascara on your eyelashes just to figure out how long a tube of mascara last.
 Luckily, the famous YouTuber went through all of this hassle, giving us the answer to the ultimate question:

 How many applications are in one tube of mascara?